 How long does it take packages to arrive?
 It has always taken 2-3 days.

 Why do you think sending care packages is important?
 It’s important to boost morale and let them know you’re thinking of them!
 Plus, they don’t always get the time to get the things they want or have the same things where they live now that they have at home.

 What advice would you give to someone who is working on putting together their first care package?
 Just put forth your best effort.
 It doesn’t have to be pretty; they will love it regardless!

-What tips can you give us?
+What Halloween care package ideas can you give us?
 The boxes from the post office are normally best, but don’t be afraid to go buy a 50¢ box from Target or Walmart to fit more stuff!
 It normally doesn’t cost that much more to ship!
 Also, shop at the Dollar Tree and Dollar General for as many things as you can.

 Spouse Spotlight: Sophie Bourget-Torres and Emanuel Ortega-Torres